Kemp Carbon Project 1

 Project Information:

-Kemp Carbon Project 1 is a soil carbon sequestration project located approximately 10km northwest of the rural village of Tabulam in northern New South Wales.
-Situated within the Tenterfield Shire, the project lies roughly 60km east of Tenterfield and inland from the Northern Rivers coast.
-The project was registered in November 2024 and covers an area of roughly 135 hectares.
+Kemp Carbon Project 1 is a soil carbon sequestration project located approximately 10km northwest of Tabulam, roughly 55km east of Tenterfield in northern New South Wales.
+It was registered on November 10, 2024, and covers an area of 134.68 hectares.